Back to articles list Articles Cookbook

 By following these tips, you can write efficient and effective recursive CTEs that help you solve complex hierarchical problems in SQL Server.
 Be sure to check out this article on CTE best practices for more details.

-Recursive CTEs in SQL Server – More Examples
+Recursive Common Table Expressions in SQL Server – More Examples

 Example 1: Recursive CTE for a Transportation Network